oracle-cne/ocne/doc/cluster-management/olvm.md

 an infrastructure Machine controller (OLVMMachine CRD).
 Both are housed in a single operator.
 This provider interacts with OLVM using the [oVirt REST API.](https://www.ovirt.org/documentation/doc-REST_API_Guide/)

+Machine and OLVMMachines are CAPI resources.
+There is an OLVM VM created for each Machine.
+Each VM contains a single Kubernetes node.

 The oVirt instance is the same as the oVirt installation.
 It is where the oVirt console runs, the oVirt engine, etc.

 ## OLVM vs oVirt